Holey moley, you’re now 42 weeks pregnant!

 - Induction – breaking your water, oxytocin infusion, catheter, cervical ripening with gels or tapes

 The hospital has a duty of care to do no harm to you or your baby.
 Your care provider will ask you to sign a form acknowledging you have refused the medical treatment they have recommended.
 This protects the care provider legally if your decision leads to a negative outcome.

 Is 42 weeks of pregnancy normal?

 42 weeks gestation is normal for those babies who are born at that time.

 However, we don’t see many babies being born after 42 weeks.
-This is because in most countries caregivers have a policy to induce labor for post dates pregnancy before the 42 week mark.
+This is because in most countries caregivers have the policy to induce labor for post-dates pregnancy before the 42-week mark.

 This makes it hard to know how many babies would normally be born after 42 weeks if labor wasn’t induced: